 A Time to Give Thanks for Gifts Learned From Being a Caregiver

-We’re closing in on the last week of National Caregiving Month.
-And obviously, this next week is an emotionally laden one in the United States since we’re coming up on Thanksgiving, which also kicks off the beginning of the festive December holidays that so many families hold so dear.
+November is National Caregiving Month.
+And obviously, this month is an emotionally laden one in the United States since we’re celebrating Thanksgiving, kicking off the beginning of the festive December holidays that so many families hold so dear.

 I’ve been in a caregiving role of some sort for about a decade now.
 It started with my mom, who was diagnosed with chronic obstructive pulmonary disease around 1997 but who was slowly felled by memory loss.
 She moved in with me in fall 2005 and two weeks later was diagnosed with Alzheimer’s diagnosis.

 Because of her health care needs, we moved her to a long-term care facility where she lived until her death in 2007.
 My father moved near me in 2006 and due to increasing health issues, moved in with me in 2010.
 He doesn’t have dementia, although at times he shows some memory loss.
 However, for the most part, his brain is sharp; it’s the rest of his body that is being ravaged by emerging health issues.

 Therefore, I’d like to share my thoughts that combine the commemoration of National Caregiving Month along with the celebration of Thanksgiving and the upcoming holiday season.
 Here it goes:

 Look at caregiving as an opportunity.
 Sometimes I find I have to stop myself from becoming grumpy when the needs of caregiving arise suddenly when I’ve already got my life planned to over-flowing.
 Often those caregiving needs are actually quite small and insignificant in the grand scheme of things that I need to handle but it’s easy to let them take on a life of their own.
 Plus like many people, I have parents who always would state, “I don’t want to be a burden to you” so I’ve been “programmed” to think that my needs should take precedence.